-Certain terms of the company's preferred shares, preferred securities, and debt instruments could restrict the company's ability to declare dividends on preferred and common shares.
-At December 31, 2005 under the most restrictive provisions, approximately \$1.6 billion was available for the payment of dividends on common shares.
+Certain terms of the preferred shares, preferred securities and debt instruments of TransCanada PipeLines Limited (TCPL), a wholly-owned subsidiary of TransCanada, could restrict TCPL's ability to declare dividends on preferred and common shares.
+At December 31, 2005, under the most restrictive provisions, approximately \$1.6 billion was available for the payment of dividends on TCPL's common shares which are held 100 per cent by TransCanada.

-Financing activities included a net reduction in TCPL's proportionate share of non-recourse debt of joint ventures of \$42 million in 2005 compared to a net increase of \$105 million in 2004 and a net decrease of \$12 million in 2003.
+Financing activities included a net reduction in TransCanada's proportionate share of non-recourse debt of joint ventures of \$42 million in 2005 compared to a net increase of \$105 million in 2004 and a net decrease of \$12 million in 2003.